thom-ba/sr-assignment/notes.md

 AI Usage:
 - Checked my Schema Design for any obvious errors.
 Didnt find any but forgot about 3nf in one table
+- Used AI to get resources to learn from

 Why I use what tech:
 Frontend: